aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

-## **Set Position Axis in Category or Value Axis**
+## **Setting the Position Axis in a Category or Value Axis**
-Aspose.Slides for .NET provides a simple API for setting Position axis in category or Value axis.
-Below sample example is given.
+Aspose.Slides for .NET allows you to set the position axis in a category or value axis.
+This C# code shows how to perform the task:

 ```c#
 using (Presentation pres = new Presentation())